 During this research period, I additionally assisted my supervisor in his research in red deer, mentored students to take blood samples and do hoof trimming in sheep, helped other PhD students on their projects (e.g. foetus sheep brain collection), and participated in ewes' laparoscopic artificial inseminations.

-Research interests: Studying animals' behaviour, perception, emotions, cognition and welfare by working with new tools and ways to assess and improve their welfare
+Research interests: Studying animals' behaviour, perception, emotions, cognition, husbandry and welfare by working with new tools and ways to assess and improve their welfare

 |Since January 2020||

-Scientific collaborator (PostDoc) in the Department of Animal Husbandry and Animal Ecology, Institute of Agricultural and Nutritional Sciences, Martin-Luther-University of Halle-Wittenberg (DE)
+Scientific collaborator (PostDoc) in the Department of Animal Husbandry and Ecology, Institute of Agricultural and Nutritional Sciences, Faculty of Natural Sciences III, Martin-Luther-University of Halle-Wittenberg (DE)

 |June 2019 - December 2019||